 1/ Vitamin D is an essential nutrient that contributes to healthy, strong bones and helps to control the amount of calcium in the blood.
 It is fat soluble and is stored in adipose tissue when dermal synthesis and dietary intake exceed daily requirements (this is important as, during the winter months, these stores are used when the critical wavelength in sunlight is insufficient for the dermal synthesis of vitamin D in the body).

-2/ Recent evidence suggests that vitamin D may also help in the prevention of many other diseases and adequate levels of vitamin D are also associated with other health benefits
+2/ Recent evidence suggests that vitamin D may also help in the prevention of many other diseases.
+Adequate levels of vitamin D are also associated with other health benefits

 such as immunity and cardiac function.

-3/ Low levels of vitamin D may be associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2
+3/ Low levels of vitamin D is associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2

 Where does vitamin D come from?